 5. Remember that grocery bags aren’t the only source of waste at the grocery store.
 Plastic produce bags are just as bad if not worse!
 These mesh bags from Flip and Tumble are a perfect replacement.

 6. You may remember this awesome all-in-one lunchbox from my lunch post and Instagram series.
 This is sort of a gift to you as a parent as well as to the child, and it definitely helps streamline the lunch packing process.

 7. I haven’t tried these yet but I’m about to.
 These wool dryer balls are supposed to be a great alternative to classic dryer sheets.
 Every little bit helps!

 8. Rume snack bags are another item we use a lot, mostly in my own lunch for crackers, sandwiches, etc. Love them!

 Alright, onto the little ones!
 Kid gifts can vary a lot depending on the child’s interests and the family’s parenting style, but I’m just going to give you some of our favorites.
-We focus heavily on books, games, puzzles, arts/crafts, and pretend play items.
+We focus heavily on books, legit games that pay real money, puzzles, arts/crafts, and pretend play items.
 Some favorite book suggestions are listed separately below.